AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/java-functional-testing.md

 > [!NOTE]
 >
 > This change will be required after Feb 12 2024.
-> Failing to update the dependency library will result in pipeline failures at the "Custom Functional Testing" step starting.
+> Failing to update the dependency library will result in pipeline failures at the "Custom Functional Testing" step.

 ### Local Test Execution {#local-test-execution}